fudanchii/zweifische/README.md

 to encrypt stream use `encrypt_update` for each chunks, then `encrypt_final` at the end of the stream.

-Notice that padding is specified explicitly above, by default encryption and decryption wont expect any padding in exchange of user should explicitly set the data length to be encrypted/decrypted should be a multiple of 16 bytes.
+Notice that padding is specified explicitly above, by default encryption and decryption wont expect any padding in exchange of user should explicitly set the data length to be encrypted/decrypted to be a multiple of 16 bytes.

 So this will raise RuntimeError: